 Planning your visit

-We are excited to welcome you back and want to make your visit as safe and enjoyable as possible.
+We want to make your visit as safe and enjoyable as possible.
 This means there will be some changes to the way you visit.

 - Our opening hours have changed slightly so that we can keep visitors safe by cleaning throughout the day: